 A. The name “University of California” is the property of the State of California.
 No person or entity may, without the permission of The Regents, use this name or any abbreviation of it.

-C. The Chancellor is delegated, within the Chancellor’s areas of jurisdiction, authority to permit use of the unofficial seal as a symbol of the University for any official purpose.
+B. The official seal of The Regents is used on University diplomas, letterhead, and other corporate materials as authorized by the Secretary of The Regents.
+The Chancellor is delegated, within the Chancellor’s areas of jurisdiction, authority to permit use of the unofficial seal (seal with “UCSF” in place of “1868”) as a symbol of the University for any official purpose.

-The UCSF Office of Strategic Communications and University Relations has full and final authority over how the name "University of California, San Francisco," UCSF logo, UCSF signatures (including those associated with its major sub-brands), and tagline may be used, and by whom.
+The UCSF Office of Strategic Communications and University Relations has full and final authority over how the UCSF name, UCSF logos, signature, and tagline (including those associated with sub-brands, departments, and programs), may be used, and by whom.